-- We will conduct at least one monitoring visit on any grant of \$50,000 or more each fiscal year.
-We may conduct the monitoring visit in person, virtually, or by phone during the tax filing season. - We will conduct a financial reconciliation of a grantee's expenditures at least once during each fiscal year on any grant of \$50,000 or more.
+- We will conduct at least one monitoring visit to any site with a grant of \$50,000 or more each fiscal year.
+We may conduct the visit in person, virtually, or by phone during the tax filing season. - We will conduct a financial reconciliation of a grantee's expenditures at least once during each fiscal year on any grant of \$50,000 or more.
 This involves reconciling expenses for a given period with supporting documentation such as purchase orders, invoices, itemized receipts, mileage logs, and payroll records.
 A grantee must make all documents available on our request.
-Expenses must correspond with how we award grant funds. - We will also conduct monitoring visits and financial reconciliations on grants under \$50,000.
-Reasons for these reviews can include: new grantee, advance payments, random selection, high risk, FSA only site, etc. We may conduct the monitoring visit in person, virtually, or by phone during the tax filing season. - By law, we may examine all books, records, documents, and accounting procedures and practices by the grantee or any parties relevant to the grant or transaction.
+Expenses must correspond with how we award grant funds.

+- We will also conduct monitoring visits and financial reconciliations on grants under \$50,000.
+Reasons for these reviews are not limited to: new grantees, receiving advance payments, random selection, high risk, FSA only site.
+We may conduct visits in person, virtually, or by phone during the tax filing season. - By law, we may examine all books, records, documents, and accounting procedures and practices by the grantee or any parties relevant to the grant or transaction.
 The legislative auditor and the state auditor may also examine them.
-(See Minnesota Statutes 2022, section 16B.98, subdivision 8.)
-This requirement lasts for a minimum of six years from the grant agreement end date, receipt, and approval of all final reports, or the required period of time to satisfy all state and program retention requirements, whichever is later.
-We continuously review organizations' records to verify they are meeting payment obligations to government agencies.
+More information is available in Minnesota Statutes 2022, section 16B.98, subdivision 8.
+This requirement lasts for a minimum of six years from the grant contract agreement end date, receipt, and approval of all final reports, or the required period of time to satisfy all state and program retention requirements, whichever is later.
+We continuously review organizations' records to verify they meet payment obligations to government agencies. - If an organization fails to comply with the guidelines and requirements of the VITA or TCE program, we will terminate the grant contract.